 Step 1

-• Open the Access database which contains the table which you need to merge into another one.
+- Open the Access database that contains the table which you need to merge into another one.

-• According to Microsoft, text fields are well compatible with other field types.
-So if your source table is having a number field and the destination table is having a text field then no issue will arise.
+- According to Microsoft, text fields are well compatible with other field types.
+So if your source table has a number field and the destination table has a text field then no issue will arise.

 Step 2

-• Hit the “Create” button and then tap to the “Query Design”.
-This will open the “Show Table” window here you will see all the database tables are getting listed.
+- Hit the “Create” button and then tap to the “Query Design”.
+This will open the “Show Table” window here you will see all the database tables listed.

-• Hit the table which contains those records you need to copy.
+- Hit the table which contains the records you need to copy.

 Step 3